TeemuKoivisto/react-seo-meta-tags/README.md

   publisher?: OrganizationProps
   site?: {
-    // "If your object is part of a larger web site, the name which should be displayed for the overall site. e.g., "IMDb"." siteName?: string // Used for og:site_name
+    // "If your object is part of a larger web site, the name which should be displayed for the overall site. e.g., "IMDb"."
-    canonicalUrl?: string // The index URL of the website (eg https://google.com), used for blogPost's JSON-LD schema's "mainEntityOfPage".
+    // Used for og:site_name
+    siteName?: string
   }
 }